Lisa Jo Chamberlin: Appeal process

 On July 17, 2008, Lisa Chamberlin's direct appeal to the Supreme Court of Mississippi was rejected.

 On November 10, 2010, the Mississippi Supreme Court rejected a post-conviction appeal from Chamberlin.

 On October 31, 2011, the U.S. Supreme Court rejected Chamberlin's petition for a new trial.

 On May 6, 2015, Chamberlin was granted a new trial by a federal district judge on the basis that her jury was selected through alleged racial discrimination.

 On April 27, 2017, the 5th U.S. Circuit Court of Appeals approved a new trial for Chamberlin by a majority ruling of 2–1, after Chamberlin made a claim that in her trial, the prosecution had unfairly excluded two African-American potential jurors in the jury selection of her trial, which amounted to racial discrimination that tainted the fairness of her trial, despite the fact that Chamberlin was white and not African-American.
 The state had earlier refuted Chamberlin's allegations in June 2016 and stated there was no clear and convincing evidence that the striking of these two African-American juror candidates was motivated by racism.

 The prosecution, in return, appealed to the 5th U.S. Circuit Court of Appeals to review its decision in May 2017, and in July 2017, the full 15-member court agreed to review its decision.
 On March 20, 2018, by a majority decision of 9–5, the 5th U.S. Circuit Court of Appeals restored the capital murder convictions of Chamberlin and thereby reinstated her death sentences.

 On June 28, 2019, the U.S. Supreme Court denied Chamberlin's appeal relating to the alleged racial discrimination in her jury selection phase.

 On June 1, 2022, U.S. District Judge Carlton W. Reeves granted Chamberlin leave to appeal to the state courts against her conviction and sentence on the grounds of ineffective trial representation.

 On May 14, 2025, the Mississippi Supreme Court dismissed Chamberlin's appeal for post-conviction relief.

+On August 10, 2026, the Mississippi Supreme Court denied Chamberlin's third petition for post-conviction relief.